jvalteren/Seaside-Wiki/Seaside330Changelog.md

 - SameSite Strict is used for session cookies

 # Issues Resolved #
-See [Issues resolved](https://github.com/SeasideSt/Seaside/milestone/4?closed=1) for a complete list of issues.
+See the [resolved issues for milestone 3.3](https://github.com/SeasideSt/Seaside/milestone/4?closed=1) for a complete list of issues.
 Some highlights:

 - `WAXmlCanvas builder` now returns a ready to use builder
 - `WADynamicVariable` now uses `GRDynamicVariable` which uses the native `DynamicVariable` if supported on the platform